29 Southwestern Decorating Ideas for 2025

 The West was changed by settlers arriving from other areas, and decorating preferences are still influenced by what is popular elsewhere.
 Native American and First Nation peoples exert yet another influence on Western and Southwestern decorating.
 Mix Navajo rugs with contemporary furniture, dress your beds with native weavings, upholster furniture in eye-popping graphics, and stock up on North Woods blankets in historic designs.

 Set your table with embellished Mexican silver, and collect hand-thrown pottery and decorated serving pieces.
-Think about copper, hammered or weathered, for sinks, countertops, table surfaces, and kitchenware.
+Consider copper, whether hammered or weathered, for sinks, countertops, table surfaces, and kitchenware.

 Collect old wooden furniture pieces just because they are weathered and scarred.
 Put the old and damaged to new use.
 Just as the West was changed by settlers arriving from the East, by the railroads and highways and population growth, decorating preferences are still influenced by what is popular elsewhere and by the past.